comelite/lifen_test/README.md

 This can be done by taking into account, for example, both the average point of a word and its minimum values.
 Or by using the maximum values in addition.

 Another improvement could be to add more words to detect first and last names.
 Currently only 4 words are used for this purpose, but the list could be expanded.

+We could also improve the tests.
+Currently, only the main functions are tested, but we could also test the functions that are used in the main functions.